yanax726/Simple_Logistic/README.md

   actual outcomes.
 - **Interaction Terms**: Easily include interaction terms in your models.
+- **Performance Benchmarking**: Compare the efficiency of simple_logistic() with R’s base glm() function using the bench package.
+- **Comprehensive Vignette**: Access a detailed guide with examples and explanations to help you make the most of the package.
 - **Compatibility with Base R**: Works smoothly with base R functions for further analysis.